sugarkube/sugarkube/README.md

 migrated into Kapps.
 You can migrate a bit at a time to see how it helps you.

 ## More info
 See https://sugarkube.io for more info and documentation.

+## Status
 Sugarkube is a work in progress and not ready for production use just yet.